epfl-cs358/2024sp-quoridor/README.md

 Put the grabber assembly on top of the plate, scew it in place

 Screw in the  electronic box.
 Put the arduino+ramps+motor driver sandwich inside of it.
 Do the wiring according to the diagram.
-Pass the cables via the side holes (otherwise you won't be able to close the lid at the end)
+Pass the cables via the side holes (otherwise you won't be able to close the lid at the end).

+# Camera arms

+Screw in the arms to the angle brackets
+Connect bot arms together
+Mount the camera using the clamp

+Attach the cable chain to the grabber's wires.
+This is not a strictly mandatory step, but it helps relieving stress from the cables.